Mark Chapter Twelve

 Mark 12:12

-Then the chief priests, the teachers of the law and the elders looked for a way to arrest him because they knew he had spoken the parable against them.
-But they were afraid of the crowd; so they left him and went away.
+They set about to arrest him, for they recognized that he had told the parable with reference to themselves.
+But they were afraid of the crowd, so they left him and went away.

 The religious leaders got the point and did not deny His authority but looked for a way to eliminate Him.
 They were afraid of the crowd of disciples who were with Him and so they left Him alone.
 So, why did the religious leaders not come to their senses and accept the authority of Jesus?
 Like the tenants in the parable, they thought that, if they eliminated Him, they could keep their religious authority.
 I have been told that this is still true today among many of the Jewish religious leaders.
 They know that Jesus is the Messiah but are unwilling to surrender their authority to Him.